ShabbirHasan1/alt-sendme/README.md

 ## License

+Alt-sendme — Real-time file transfer tool
+Copyright (C) 2025  Tony Antony

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

-For details about the original sendme project, see the NOTICE file in the root directory.

 You can redistribute and/or modify this program under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.